 You can also use third-party Bluetooth computers or dock a device to use a regular wired keyboard and device.
 This is still Windows, after all.

-While Windows 10 X feels different, it keeps a lot of the most familiar elements of
+While Windows 10 X feels different, it keeps a lot of the most familiar elements of Windows 10, whether it’s the Start menu or the Taskbar.
+You can still pin apps or websites and launch them from here just as you would in Windows 10.

 Microsoft says developers won’t have to do anything special to make apps function properly in Windows 10 X. Regardless of what it is, the app should automatically adapt to either one-pane or two-pane modes.

 Despite the new functionality, Microsoft is insistent that Windows 10 X isn’t a new operating system.
-Instead, it’s part of Core OS, a modular expression of
+Instead, it’s part of Core OS, a modular expression of Windows 10 that extends Windows 10 beyond devices with a traditional form factor.
+It’s the same philosophy that brought Windows 10 to devices like the Xbox, HoloLens, and Surface Hub.

 Windows 10 X will be rolling out in dual-screen devices in time for the holiday 2020 season.
 So far, manufacturers like Dell, HP, Lenovo, and Asus are all partnering with Microsoft on some kind of dual-screen device in the future.